 Wix adds 3 more plans for its e-commerce website creation.
 With GoDaddy, you can start cheap as compared to Wix.
 However, GoDaddy does restrict certain website building capabilities.

 If you notice, GoDaddy just gives 1 e-commerce plan.
 In a way, it lacks flexibility on the plans.
-Basically, it has limited choice on plans.
+Basically, it has limited choices on plans.

 Wix is a good choice in case you are looking for small scale website development and require a free website builder.